ChristianLempa/cheat-sheets/text/nb.md

   edit         Edit a note.
-  export       Export a note to a variety of different formats. folders      Add, delete, and list folders. git          Run `git` commands within the current notebook. help         View help information for the program or a subcommand. history      View git history for the current notebook or a note. import       Import a file into the current notebook.
+  export       Export a note to a variety of different formats. folders      Add, delete, and list folders. git          Run 'git' commands within the current notebook. help         View help information for the program or a subcommand. history      View git history for the current notebook or a note. import       Import a file into the current notebook.